convox/convox/docs/getting-started/introduction.md

 If you ever need to login into the CLI again you can generate a new CLI key by going to the [account page](https://console.convox.com/account) and clicking on `Reset CLI Key` which will generate a new key and login command.

-Alternatively if you have access to the CLI key and do not wish to reset it, you can run the following and enter your CLI key on the prompt.
+Alternatively, if you have access to the CLI key and do not wish to reset it, you can run the following and enter your CLI key on the prompt.

 $ convox login console.convox.com

 ## Install a Runtime Integration for the Cloud of Your Choice

 Convox currently supports AWS, Google Cloud, Digital Ocean, and Microsoft Azure.
-In order to install a Convox Rack you will need a runtime integration.
-If you click on the integrations link in the web console and the click on the plus sign in the runtime section you can select your cloud and create an integration.
-All integrations use a specific security role that is created just for Convox and can be removed at anytime.
-In order to create this role you will need an account for your cloud provider that has sufficient permissions which is typically some equivalent of an administrator role.
+In order to install a Convox Rack, you will need a runtime integration.
+If you click on the integrations link in the web console and click on the plus sign in the runtime section you can select your cloud and create an integration.
+All integrations use a specific security role that is created just for Convox and can be removed at any time.
+To create this role you will need an account for your cloud provider that has sufficient permissions which is typically some equivalent of an administrator role.

 ## Install a Rack